samnzay/Kubernetes-for-DevOps/Memo.md

 - Service is a `Static` or `permanent IP address` that can be attached to each Pod.

  >**Note**: A Service is also a `Loadbalancer`.
-This means that it catch the requests and forward t it to the least busy pod.
+This means that it catches the requests and forward it to the least busy pod.

 - Eg: `my-app` and `my-database`pods, each will have its own service.